 We are also guided by the calendar in our tasting schedules.

-We have been producing Churton Sauvignon Blanc since 1997, Churton Pinot Noir since 2000, Churton Viognier since 2010 and will release our New Zealand’s first Petit Manseng from the 2012 vintage later on in 2013.
+We have been producing Churton Sauvignon Blanc since 1997, Churton Pinot Noir since 2000, Churton Viognier since 2010 and released New Zealand’s first release of Petit Manseng from the 2012 vintage in 2013.